larryhastings/appeal/README.md

   that haven't gotten any explicitly defined options.
   But if you then define one of those options, Appeal will throw an error at you.
-* Almost any callable can be a converter.
-But not every function.
+* Almost any callable can be a converter--but not *every* function.
 There are two limitations.
 First, as already mentioned, in order for a function to be a legal converter, every keyword-only parameter must have a default value.